vuepress-theme-hope/vuepress-theme-hope/packages/create/template/blog/demo/page.md

 ---
 # This is the title of the article
 title: Page Config
+# You can customize cover image
+cover: /assets/images/cover1.jpg
 # This is the icon of the page
 icon: page
 # This control sidebar order